danielecalzone/documents-management-app/README.md

 ## Usage

-- Creating a Document: Click on the button to create a new document, fill out the form in the modal, and submit it.
+- **Creating a Document**: Click on the button to create a new document, fill out the form in the modal, and submit it.
 The new document will appear in the list or grid view.
-- Sorting Documents: Use the sorting options to arrange documents by name, version, or creation date.
+- **Sorting Documents**: Use the sorting options to arrange documents by name, version, or creation date.
-- Toggle Views: Switch between list and grid views as per your preference.
+- **Toggle Views**: Switch between list and grid views as per your preference.

 ## Testing